abrahamsj/Mortage-Caculator/README.md

-# Mortage-Caculator
+# Mortgage-Calculator
-This is a simple code to practice python.
-It calculates the monthly payment for a house given the principle,interest rate and loan term
+This is a simple code to practice Python.
+It calculates the monthly payment for a house given the principal,interest rate, and loan term

 - Goal to improve --IMPLEMENTED
 Add dialogue boxes